The clinical practicum sequence exposes the student to a wide variety of clients. Clinical experiences are sequenced and arranged hierarchically:

 - Typically during the summer semester between first and second year, students begin the clinical practicum experience in our program maintained on-campus Psychology Clinic.

-- Students spend two semesters in Junior Practicum where they become oriented to clinic procedures, provide assistance with clinical cases, and participate in group supervision.
+- Students spend one semester in Junior Practicum where they become oriented to clinic procedures, provide assistance with clinical cases, and participate in group supervision.
+The following semester, students begin seeing clients for assessments and intakes.

 - Clinical supervision is provided by full-time clinical faculty members.
 Supervisor groups change each semester, and students are typically exposed to multiple clinical practicum supervisors during the course of their training.
 Supervising faculty members offer different areas of specialization as well as differing personal and professional styles.